The "Good" Bacteria Your Gut Loves

 - Cruciferous vegetables, like cauliflower and brussels sprouts, that support liver detoxification

-- Alkalizing plant-based proteins (think nuts, seeds, and legumes)
+- Alkalizing plant-derived proteins (think nuts, seeds, and legumes)

 - Fermented foods, like kimchi, sauerkraut, and tempeh (the Bulgarians were onto something)